FAMILY FUN SERVICE

 ACTIVITY:

-We desire to serve others as we learn of the reaction others feel when we offer an act of service.
+Seeing someone’s reaction to our service increases our desire to serve.
 SERVICE IS CATCHING!
-When we do unto others as we would have others do unto us we understand how service to others is easy and fun.
+When we do unto others as we would have others do unto us (The Golden Rule) we understand how service to others is easy and fun.

-Simple service is quick and easy, e.g. taking your plate to the sink after you eat, putting things away after you get them out, or being extra quiet when someone is napping.
+Simple service is quick and easy.
+For example, taking our plate to the sink after a meal instead of leaving it on the table.
+Or, being extra quiet when someone is napping.
+Or, asking, “How can I help?”

-Super service takes more time and effort but the feelings are wonderful, e.g. offering to feed a neighbors pet while they are on vacation or mowing the lawn for your brother when he is sick.
+Super service takes more time and effort but the feelings are great!
+Like offering to feed a neighbor’s pet while they are on vacation or mowing the lawn for your brother when he is sick.

 HOW DOES RAKING SOMEONE’S LEAVES SERVE GOD?

-YOUTH CAN TEACH that by serving one person you serve three people at the same time (1) Fellow beings; (2) God; and (3) Themselves as they improve their countenance and feelings of self-worth.
+YOUTH CAN TEACH that by serving one person you serve three people at the same time (1) Fellow beings; (2) God; and (3) Self (feeling good).

 ACTIVITY:

-YOUTH CAN TEACH other youth using this GIVE SERVICE OUTSIDE YOUR FAMILY planner in council meetings with the bishop to plan projects or individually to find opportunities on the JustServe website or app.
-The ideas can be written here.
-The reactions of the person served can be recorded.
-Goals for future service opportunities can be listed.
-It’s great for brainstorming and planning.
+YOUTH CAN TEACH using this GIVE SERVICE OUTSIDE YOUR FAMILY planner in council meetings with the bishop to plan projects or individually to find opportunities on the JustServe website or app.

 ACTIVITY: